 The consequences of buying AR-15 parts can depend on a variety of factors, including the part you’re looking to purchase and where you live.
+Browse lowers as a starting point for your build.
 In some cases, it could lead to felony charges.
 Also, if you’re caught selling or buying these parts without proper authorization from the ATF, you could face serious penalties, including jail time and fines.

 How many AR 15s are in circulation in the US?

 There are an estimated 20 million AR-15-style rifles in circulation in the United States, according to the gun control advocacy group Everytown for Gun Safety.
 This number includes both military and civilian rifles.